 Despite the lack of physical evidence or motive, the jury found Rea guilty and she was sentenced to 65 years in prison.

 In 2004, Tommy Lynn Sells, a serial killer who had committed similar crimes in Missouri and Texas, confessed that he had broken into what he presumed to be Julie's home, taken a knife from a butcher block in the kitchen, stabbed a little boy to death, and scuffled with a woman.
 Those details were strikingly similar to Rea's account of the crime, and there was evidence that Sells had been in the area at the time of the crime.

-On June 24, 2004 , the Fifth District the Illinois Appellate Court ordered a new trial not as a result of the Sells confession but rather because state law had been violated by the appointment of special prosecutors in the case.
+On June 24, 2004 , the Fifth District the Illinois Appellate Court ordered a new trial not as a result of the Sells confession but rather because the appointment of special prosecutors for the first trial violated statea law.
 The Center on Wrongful Convictions assembled a pro bono trial team led by Ronald S. Safer, managing partner of Schiff Hardin LLP, and Jeffrey Urdangen from Northwestern Law.
-At Rea's retrial, the jury heard a tape of the Sells confession (which the prosecution contended was false).
+At Rea's retrial, the jury heard Sells' confession (which the prosecution contended was false).

 In addition, the defense adduced extensive forensic evidence supporting Rea's account that an intruder had killed Joel and attacked her, including expert testimony establishing that Julie had suffered extensive injuries that could not have been self-inflicted.